mhightower83/Spi0Utils/README.md

 ## Notes, Concerns, and Possible Complications

 * The BootROM expects a flash chip that supports 16-bit status register writes.
-If the flash memory does not support 16-bit SR-1, this can work to our advantage.
+If the Flash memory does not support 16-bit SR-1, this can work to our advantage.

 * Not all Flash chips support 16-bit status register writes. exp.
 GD25Q32E